 Helpful Accessories and Upgrades to Stay Within Limits

-A few targeted accessories can help you stay within the RAV4’s load and towing limits while improving stability and safety: You’ll control load dynamics with a weight distribution hitch to manage center of gravity, reduce sag, and stabilize steering.
+A few targeted accessories can help you stay within the RAV4’s load and towing limits while improving stability and safety.
+You control load dynamics with a weight distribution hitch to manage center of gravity, reduce sag, and stabilize steering.
 Cargo carriers such as GearSpace® 34 and GearDeck® expand storage without exceeding towing limits.
 Fit a Silent Hitch Pin® to minimize hitch rattle and sway for a smoother tow.
 Upgrade to tires rated for towing to maintain traction under added load.
 Regularly verify GVWR and confirm combined passenger plus cargo weight stays within limits.

 | Accessory | Function | Benefit |